apache/openserverless-site/content/en/docs/installation/prereq/kubernetes/cluster/_index.md

 ---
 title: Generic Kubernetes
+description: Prerequisites for all Kubernetes
 ---
+## Kubernetes Cluster requirements

-Nuvolaris installs in any Kubernetes cluster which satisfies the following requirements:
+OpenServerless installs in any Kubernetes cluster which satisfies the following requirements:

 - `cluster-admin` access